michel-leonard/C-Quadratic-Sieve/README.md

 # The file fac_quadratic.c

-The file contains the quadratic sieve algorithm, and the C99 code it needs.
+The file structure is as follows:
+- a ~40 lines funcition allowing to see the algorithm structure
+- 2 important conditions (functions)
+- algorithm parameters
+- the functions approximately in the order they are called

 ### preparation_part_2 ..
 3

 The input **N is** duplicated and called "**kN**" after this function complete :
 - multiply **N** by a prime to reach 120 bits
-- apply a [KS](https://books.google.fr/books?id=qRt6CwAAQBAJ&lpg=PA328&ots=ryHIirZZQ2&dq=Knuth%20Schroeppel%20analysis&hl=fr&pg=PA328#v=onepage&q=Knuth%20Schroeppel%20analysis&f=false) multiplier to **N**, intended to optimize runtime
+- apply a [Knuth-Schroeppel](https://books.google.fr/books?id=qRt6CwAAQBAJ&lpg=PA328&ots=ryHIirZZQ2&dq=Knuth%20Schroeppel%20analysis&hl=fr&pg=PA328#v=onepage&q=Knuth%20Schroeppel%20analysis&f=false) multiplier to **N**, intended to optimize runtime

 |Variable| Information|
 |--|--|